pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Leading and trailing slash (``/``) characters specified in the NAMESPACE argument will be stripped.

-      The namespace must exist and must be empty.
-That is, it must not contain any objects (qualifiers, classes or instances).

       The Interop namespace must exist on the server and cannot be deleted using this command.

+      The targeted namespace must exist on the server.
+If the namespace contains any objects (qualifier types, classes or instances), the command is rejected unless the --include-objects option is specified.

+      If the --include-objects option is specified, the dependency order of classes is determined, and the instances are deleted first in that order, then the classes in that order, and at last the qualifier types.
+This ensures that no dangling dependencies remain at any point in the operation.
+Dependencies that are considered for this purpose are subclasses, referencing classes and embedding classes (EmbeddedInstance qualifier only).
+Cross-namespace associations are deleted in the targeted namespace and are assumed to be properly handled by the server in the other namespace. (i.e. to be cleaned up there as well without requiring a deletion by the client).

+      WARNING: Deletion of instances will cause the removal of corresponding resources in the managed environment (i.e. in the real world).
+Some instances may not be deletable.

+      WARNING: Deletion of classes or qualifier types can cause damage to the server: It can impact instance providers and other components in the server.
+WBEM servers may not allow the deletion of classes or qualifier declarations.

-      WBEM servers may not allow this operation or may severely limit the conditions under which a namespace can be deleted.
+      WBEM servers may not allow deletion of namespaces or may severely limit the conditions under which a namespace can be deleted.

       Example:

         pywbemcli -n myconn namespace delete root/cimv2

     Command Options:
+      --include-objects  Delete any objects in the namespace as well.
+WARNING: Deletion of instances will cause the removal of corresponding resources in the managed environment (i.e. in the real world).
+Default: Reject command if the namespace has any objects.

       -h, --help         Show this help message.

 .. _`pywbemcli namespace interop --help`: